 2. The prescription was not electronically acknowledged ("verified") by the pharmacy within one hour.

 - Check prescription transmission history (How to Confirm a Prescription was Sent to Pharmacy) to see if the prescription has a 'verified' status.

 - Go to the Menu and select History to view the transmission history of a prescription.

 - If all prescriptions go straight to fax, please reach out to DrFirst Support and request review of your account setup.
 Also see How to Confirm a Prescription was Sent to Pharmacy

 If you experience any of the above issues please update or re-create the prescription and try to send the prescription again.

-If a prescription is failing to reach the pharmacy still and needs to be sent immediately please ensure to call pharmacy directly to get steps to address prescription by other means.
+If a prescription is still failing to reach the pharmacy and needs to be sent immediately please call the pharmacy directly to get steps to address prescription by other means.